drumnickydrum/sequencer/README.md

 - Fixed bug during `animateSound`.
 Just needed a null check for the ref.
 - Disabled clear buttons if just used.
 - Scroll button component that disableds when element reaches either end.
+- Brought back the pause animation on start.
+- Fixed performance issue with slice and cell mods.
+Conditionally add opactiy, not render the elements.

 ### 3/19/2021